smartiniOnGitHub/fastify-cloudevents/README.md

 - `onErrorCallback`, callback to handle generated CloudEvents in Fastify hook `onError`
 - `onSendCallback`, callback to handle generated CloudEvents in Fastify hook `onSend`
 - `onResponseCallback`, callback to handle generated CloudEvents in Fastify hook `onResponse`
-- `onCloseCallback`, callback to handle generated CloudEvents in Fastify hook `onClose`
+- `onCloseCallback`, callback to handle generated CloudEvents in Fastify hook `onClose`, for the plugin
 - `onRouteCallback`, callback to handle generated CloudEvents in Fastify hook `onRoute`
 - `onRegisterCallback`, callback to handle generated CloudEvents in Fastify hook `onRegister`
-- `onReadyCallback`, callback to handle the generated CloudEvent in Fastify lifecycle function `ready` (when all plugins have been loaded)
+- `onReadyCallback`, callback to handle the generated CloudEvent in Fastify lifecycle function `ready`, for the plugin (when the plugin has been loaded)
 - `cloudEventOptions`, CloudEvent options common to all generated event instances; anyway objects are copied to not be shared between instances